Music and Math and Feelings

 Symmetric Gardens

-New music -- a study on "moments of symmetry"
+New music -- Study #1 on "Moments of Symmetry"

 Over the last few weeks I’ve been exploring the work of Erv Wilson (1928-2016), a music theorist (and gardener) who spent his life exploring and mapping a vast universe of beautiful musical-mathematical structures.